arkanis/minidyndns/README.md

 ## Some useful commands

-All these commands assume that the DNS server is running on 127.0.0.2 with default ports (53 for DNS, 80 for HTTP).
+All these commands assume that the DNS server is running on 127.0.0.2 with default ports (53 for DNS, 80 for HTTP, 443 for HTTPS).

 Update a name with a new IPv4 or IPv6 address:

 	wget --user foo --password bar -O /dev/null http://127.0.0.2/?myip=192.168.0.1 wget --user foo --password bar -O /dev/null http://127.0.0.2/?myip=ff80::1

+Same with `curl` and over HTTPS:

+	curl -u foo:bar --cacert server_cert.pem https://127.0.0.2/?myip=192.168.0.2
+	curl -u foo:bar --cacert server_cert.pem https://127.0.0.2/?myip=ff80::1

+Note: Don't use the self-signed certificate of your CA with `--cacert`.
+For some reason this causes OpenSSL to freak out and block the entire HTTP/HTTPS interface.
+Please let me know if you know why.

 Send an USR1 signal to the server to make it pick up changes from the YAML database file: